Interview Questions On Packages In Java

 What is a reflection package?

-Ans: The java.lang reflect package has the ability to analyze itself in runtime.
+Ans: The java.lang reflect package can analyze itself in runtime.

 I love open-source technologies and am very passionate about software development.
 I like to share my knowledge with others, especially on technology that's why I have given all the examples as simple as possible to understand for beginners.
 All the code posted on my blog is developed, compiled, and tested in my development environment.
 If you find any mistakes or bugs, Please drop an email to softwaretestingo.com@gmail.com, or You can join me on Linkedin.